aldycool/NETCoreSync/netcoresync_moor/README.md

 ## Usage Example

 Please check the NETCoreSync's example that uses Flutter [here](https://github.com/aldycool/NETCoreSync/tree/master/Samples/Flutter).
 The server-side uses .NET Core 5.0 + EntityFramework Core + PostgreSQL, while the client-side uses Flutter + Moor as its offline database.
 The Flutter project supports all platforms, including Android, iOS, Windows, MacOS, Linux, and Web.
-Read the documentation on how to deploy the clients. **NOTE: FLUTTER SYNC IS STILL IN WORKS!**
+Read the documentation on how to deploy the clients. **NOTE: SYNC IS STILL IN WORKS!**

 General Guide:
 - in `pubspec.yaml`, import `netcoresync_moor` on `dependencies`, and `netcoresync_moor_generator` on `dev_dependencies`, do `flutter pub get`.